plone/plone.app.jquerytools/README.txt

       function that returns a URL.
 The overlay helper will call the function with the overlay element as an argument.

     * beforepost: you may specify a function that will be called before the AJAX form posting.
 The form submit event is passed to the function.
       Return true if you wish the AJAX form handler to handle the event;
       return false if you wish the default submit action to occur instead.

     * afterpost: you may specify a function that will be called immediately after the AJAX load of the post response.
 The function will be passed an element containing the returned HTML as a jQuery object.
+Second argument is data_parent object, which contains overlay configuration and other usefull data.
 This callback occurs before any other processing of the response.
 The callback function's return value is ignored.

 AJAX
 ----